sushanth-0/Yoga_Pose_Image_Classification/README.md

 4. **Model Evaluation Pipeline**:
     - Evaluates the trained model and logs metrics to MLflow.
     - Configuration and execution in `evaluation_pipeline.py`.

+5. **Prediction Pipeline**:
+    - Built a **Flask** web application to serve the model predictions.
+    - Handles image inputs for classification and returns the prediction results.